 In 2013, the American Psychiatric Association revised the PTSD diagnostic criteria in the fifth edition of its Diagnostic and Statistical Manual of Mental Disorders (DSM-5) (1).
-The diagnostic criteria are specified below.

 Diagnostic criteria for PTSD include a history of exposure to a traumatic event that meets specific stipulations and symptoms from each of four symptom clusters: intrusion, avoidance, negative alterations in cognitions and mood, and alterations in arousal and reactivity.
 The sixth criterion concerns duration of symptoms; the seventh assesses functioning; and, the eighth criterion clarifies symptoms as not attributable to a substance or co-occurring medical condition.

 Two specifications are noted including delayed expression and a dissociative subtype of PTSD, the latter of which is new to DSM-5.
 In both specifications, the full diagnostic criteria for PTSD must be met for application to be warranted.

 PTSD is included in a new chapter in DSM-5, Trauma- and Stressor-Related Disorders.
 For a review of the DSM-5 changes to the criteria for PTSD, see the American Psychiatric Association fact sheet on Posttraumatic Stress Disorder*.